-- 1. Rear brake lever free play adjusting nut - 3.
-Loosen the locknut.
+1. Rear brake lever free play adjusting nut

+3. Loosen the locknut.

+1. Drive chain slack adjusting nut

+2. Locknut

-- 1. Drive chain slack adjusting nut - 2.
-Locknut - 4.
-To tighten the drive chain, turn the drive chain slack adjusting nut in direction (a).
-To loosen the drive chain, turn the adjusting nut in direction (b).
+- 4. To tighten the drive chain, turn the drive chain slack adjusting nut in direction (a).
+To loosen the drive chain, turn the adjusting nut in direction (b) and push the rear wheels forward.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the ATV and can lead to drive chain slippage or breakage.
-To prevent this from occurring, keep the drive chain slack within the specified limits. - 5.
+To prevent this from occurring, keep the drive chain slack within the specified limits.
+[ECB00543] - 5.
 Tighten the locknut, and then the bolts and nuts to their specified torques.